Research and Instruction for Undergraduates & Beyond

 Our summer education program is centered on student research.
 Students are immersed in an active scientific community, with up to 180 scientists, postdocs, graduate students, undergraduates, staff, and family members living onsite.
 With this critical mass of ecologists in a single location, the scientific activity is on high speed all summer.

 Descriptions of the three Education Tracks: Full-time Independent Research, Independent Research with Short Course, and Research Internship, as well as REU Awards are available here.

 Students should have a sincere interest in a career in field biology research.
 Fieldwork is difficult, and often tedious.
 We are looking for students with the mental and intellectual maturity to commit to hard work.
 Accepted students have the option of turning their research into a Senior Thesis at their home institution.
-Contact the Science Director at RMBL for more information.
+Contact the Research and Education Manager at RMBL for more information.

 Students are encouraged to take advantage of the multitude of scientific activities at RMBL, such as the annual bird count and faculty-led modules on plant identification, sampling techniques, and trapping, to name a few.
 We also hold a series of statistics and experimental design workshops at the beginning of the summer.
 We have a growing informal education program for visiting children and adults; these theme-based sessions are an opportunity to meet scientists and learn about their research and an opportunity to interact with the local community.
 Volunteering to help any number of professors, post docs, graduate students, or peer undergraduates is a great way to observe a variety of field projects.